Steve Beshear: 2008 legislative session and special session

 Much of the debate in the 2008 legislative session centered on crafting a budget for the 2008–2010 biennium, a period when the state was projected to encounter a shortfall of nearly $1 billion.
 Beshear expressed surprise that the budget issues consumed so much of the Assembly's time during the session, but admitted that the legislature had become much more independent of the governor than it was when he was a legislator two decades earlier.
 He listed early childhood education and expanded health care for children among the priorities that he was unable to address in the session.

 On February 15, 2008, Beshear unveiled his promised legislation that would allow casino gambling in Kentucky.
 Beshear's plan included a constitutional amendment allowing 12 casinos to be licensed in the state – seven at each of the state's horse racetracks and five additional free-standing casinos – and a companion bill specifying how the increased revenues would be spent.
-After the plan encountered initial resistance, House leadership reduced the number of casinos that would have been allowed to by the amendment to nine.
+After the plan encountered initial resistance, House leadership reduced the number of casinos that would have been allowed by the amendment to nine.
 One proposal, authored by House Speaker Jody Richards, would have guaranteed five casino licenses to the state's racetracks and allowed the other four to go to free-standing casinos.
 A competing measure, drafted by House Majority Whip Rob Wilkey and Speaker Pro Tem Larry Clark, would have allowed all nine licenses to be awarded competitively, with none specifically reserved for racetracks.
 In late February, the House Elections, Constitutional Amendments, and Intergovernmental Affairs committee failed to advance either proposal to the full floor of the House of Representatives.
 The following day, Speaker Richards removed Representative Dottie Sims from the committee; Sims claimed Richards retaliated against her for voting against the proposals, but Richards said he removed Sims because she told him she would vote for the proposals and then voted against them.
 Following Sims' removal the committee passed the amendment.